unovue/radix-vue/docs/content/components/calendar.md

 ## Preface

-The component depends on the [@internationalized/date](https://react-spectrum.adobe.com/internationalized/date/index.html) package, which solves a lot of the problems that come with working with dates and times in JavaScript.
+The component depends on the [flat-internationalized-date](https://www.npmjs.com/package/flat-internationalized-date) package based on [@internationalized/date](https://react-spectrum.adobe.com/internationalized/date/index.html) package, which solves a lot of the problems that come with working with dates and times in JavaScript.

 We highly recommend reading through the documentation for the package to get a solid feel for how it works, and you'll need to install it in your project to use the date-related components.